Pixel code

 FAQs

-A Project Management Office (PMO) is a centralized entity within an organization that oversees, standardizes, and supports project management practices.
-It provides tools, processes, and guidance to ensure consistent project execution and alignment with organizational goals.
+A: Project Management Office (PMO) is a centralized unit within an organization that provides support and oversight for project management practices, ensuring projects are executed effectively and align with organizational goals.

 Read Also